 3 cups cooked wheat berries, cooled

-1 cup vegan feta, cubed (I used Violife Just like Feta) – optional
+1 cup vegan feta, cubed (I used Violife Just like Feta or make your own from scratch) – optional

 Salt and black pepper, to taste